 Sole Considerations: Choosing a sole is as individual a decision as one's needs.
 If you want a thin sole that works best for a moccasin choose one of the new soles.
 Vibram Scooter Sole has the Morflex Micro-Cellular Rubber Compound, making this sole longer wearing and more flexible than conventional Cushioned Soles.
 A great sole if you are looking for Great Cushion and flexibility, but will wear faster than the other sole options.
 The Vibram Izalco Sole is another great thinner moccasin sole offering great flexibility and a slight tread pattern for added traction.
-If your main concern is deep traction and long wear, the Vibram Mini-Lug is the best.
 If you want a thick and stiff sole, with good cushion, pick the Birkenstock, recommended only for those who are familiar with and love Birkenstock Soles.
 The Vibram Sport Sole is a good all around sole offering good wear, cushion and flexibility, and it comes in sheets and can accommodate oversized sole patterns.
 The Goop Sole, as used on the Stealth Trackers, is the favorite of those who are looking for something more traditional in look.
 It also allows one to maintain their own soles by reapplying the mixture as needed.
 It is also the quietest and desired by those who, such as Trackers and Bow Hunters, want to walk softly and quietly through the woods etc. It doesn't have as much cushion as the other's.
 I tell people it's the perfect sole for those who wish they could walk around barefoot with just a little cushion.
 It gives one the ability to feel the ground without injury.
 It is a normal occurrence for the Goop sole to become detached along the arch and instep seams, especially new moccasins.
 Wait till the moccasins are completely broken in and the detaching process has taken place along most of the outside seam area, then it can be trimmed with a pair of scissors, and

 re-Gooped along these areas.
 The reason to do this is because they will allow moisture in along this exposed seam, and dirt can get trapped there which will wear away the threads that hold the seams together.
 Periodic patching with Goop is required to maintain the soles.
 Two new soles: the Vibram Magna is very heavy duty, rugged and long lasting, and the Vibram Newflex is very lightweight and bouncy, with traction.
 Both will make great soles for specific usage.